ritik8004/drupal_assignment/docroot/themes/custom/amp/README.md

-# Alshaya AMP Subtheme
+# Alshaya AMP White Label Subtheme

-This Alshaya AMP Subtheme serves as a demonstration for how you can provide a subtheme that extends the AMP Base theme to provide custom styles.
+This Alshaya AMP White Label Subtheme serves as a demonstration for how you can provide a subtheme that extends the AMP Base theme to provide custom styles.

 Please refer to the README at the root of amptheme for full installation